RedCarpetUp/lobsters/README.md

               config.anon_apply = true

+In this case create a migration to remove applicant_id column from applications table.
+This should not be altered once app is setup.

 * Run the Rails server in development mode.
 You should be able to login to `http://localhost:3000` with your new `test` user: